Advanced Folder Upload

 🚀 Upload Process

-- Navigate to the Upload Page on Chrome - Go to the upload materials page in your dashboard https://app.orbital.vision/dashboard/material-upload
+- Navigate to the Upload Page on Chrome - Go to the upload materials page in your dashboard https://app.orbital.vision/material-upload and select the Advanced Upload tab

 - Select Folder on Chrome - Use the folder picker to select your structured folder